ADVERTISEMENT

 Make Your Best Cream Ale Primary Image

-Think “good American lager, but not a lager” and you’ll be well on your way.
-Strictly speaking, cream ale is a hybrid beer, in that it can be made with either ale or lager yeast since it allows for a bit of esterification.
-Overall, this is in keeping with the reality that it’s a fairly restrained style.
-You won’t find strong flavors, and you definitely won’t find “cream” in it.
-I’ve tasted the results of people trying to make this beer creamy by adding things such as lactose to it, and it can safely be described as “highly unpleasant.”
-In fact, the best versions have an austere dryness to them that sets off nicely against a touch of classic American hops, or American-Noble hybrids, and a bit of berry ester.
-This beer should be refreshing, light, dry, and more flavorful than a typical dull American lager.
-“Hot day” beer.
-Baseball beer.
-Lawnmower beer.
+Style: Strictly speaking, cream ale is a hybrid; it can be brewed with either ale or lager yeast.
+It’s also fairly restrained—you won’t find strong flavors, and you shouldn’t find “cream” in it.
+I’ve tasted a few with lactose, and I can safely describe the results as “highly unpleasant.”
+The best versions have an austere dryness that sets off nicely against a touch of classic American hops, or American-Noble hybrids, and a bit of berry-like ester.
+This beer should be refreshing, light, dry, and more flavorful than a typical mass-market lager.
+Think hot days, baseball games, lawnmowers…

 ARTICLES FOR YOU